AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 ![Enter device data](images/datacake-enter-device-data.png "Enter device data")

-**Pick a plan** for billing of your integration and complete the process.
+**Pick a plan** for billing your integration and complete the process.
 You can add up to 5 devices in the Free plan of your workspace.

 ![Pick billing plan](images/datacake-select-plan.png "Pick billing plan")